folasayomi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22-script that displays all users and their home directories, sorted by users.Based on the the /etc/passwd file 23-command that finds all empty files and directories in the current directory and all sub-directories.
 24-script that lists all the files with a .gif extension in the current directory and all its sub-directories.
 25- An acrostic is a poem (or other form of writing) in which the first letter (or syllable, or word) of each line (or paragraph, or other recurring feature in the text) spells out a word, message or the alphabet.
+26-script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.
+Order by number of requests, most active host or IP at the top You are not allowed to use grep, egrep, fgrep or rgrep